mbla-xyz/swift-zorakit/README.md

 Import `ZoraAPI` if you just want to make API calls.
 We're scoping out helpers and abstractions to make it friendlier, but you also can also build your own calls directly with Apollo.

-Known Issue: Apollo doesn't like decoding metadata.
-That's kind of a big thing.
-We're working on it.

 ## Running the example

 - Open the ZoraKit.xcworkspace.